-THAT the Woollahra Local Planning Panel, exercising the functions of Council, as the consent authority, grant development consent to Development Application No. 443/2023/1 for alterations and additions to the existing dwelling including an upper level addition on land at 219 O'Sullivan Road BELLEVUE HILL, subject to the following conditions:
+THAT the Woollahra Local Planning Panel, exercising the functions of Council, grant development consent to Development Application No. 481/2023/1 for demolition of existing dwelling and construction of a multi-storey dwelling, attached to basement level approved under DA No. 133/2022, new swimming pool and associated landscaping works on land at 70 Wentworth Road Vaucluse, subject to the following conditions: